cs50/cs50.readthedocs.io/github.md

 1. Open a terminal window, if not open already, within [Visual Studio Code](/cs50.dev/).
 2. Execute `ssh-keygen`.
 When prompted to "save the key," just hit Enter, without typing anything.
 3. You'll then be prompted for a "passphrase" (i.e., password).
 If you only use your GitHub account for CS50, no need to input a passphrase; just hit Enter.
 Otherwise, input a passphrase (that you won't forget!), then hit Enter, then input it again, then hit Enter again.
 For security's sake, you won't see what you type.
 You'll then see a "randomart image" that you can ignore.
-4. Execute `cat ~/.ssh/id_rsa.pub`.
+4. Execute `cat ~/.ssh/id_ed25519.pub`.
 You'll then see your "public key," multiple lines of seemingly random text.
-Highlight and copy all of those lines, starting with `ssh-rsa` to the end. **But don't highlight your terminal window's prompts (which contain `$`) before or after those lines.**
+Highlight and copy all of those lines, starting with `ssh-ed25519` to the end. **But don't highlight your terminal window's prompts (which contain `$`) before or after those lines.**
 5. Visit [https://github.com/settings/keys](https://github.com/settings/keys), logging in with your GitHub username and password as usual.
 Don't use the passphrase you just created, if any.
 6. Click **New SSH Key**.
 7. Paste your public key into the text box under **Key**.
 Optionally input a title under **Title** (e.g., `CS50`).